JakeGWater/vpifg.com/source/guides/bmpcc4k-to-braw.rst

         that you can select ISO 1,250 as it will engage the higher native ISO and provide much cleaner results.

-  * We typically use 400 and leave it at that.
+  * We use 400 in a studio setting.